 From their Los Angeles studio, the duo directed world-class animation artists, writers and voice actors including Iwao Takamoto, Bob Singer, Warren Foster, Jerry Eisenberg and Don Messick.
 In total, they created 249 individual cartoon series, winning seven Academy Awards, eight Emmy Awards and a star on the Hollywood Walk of Fame.
 Today, decades after their original release, Hanna and Barbera's characters are inspiring new audiences on channels such as Cartoon Network, Boomerang and HBO Max.

-Created using high-quality fine art techniques, these authentic limited edition artworks include hand-painted cels and are signed by some of the biggest names in animation and film, including Hanna, Barbera and the Hollywood actor Gene Kelly.
+Our exclusive selection of original production drawings is complemented by our limited edition collection.
+Created using high-quality fine art techniques, these authentic artworks include hand-painted cels and are signed by some of the biggest names in animation and film, including Hanna, Barbera and the Hollywood actor Gene Kelly.
 With only a handful available worldwide, these rare titles are a must-have for any cartoon fan.

 Shop the collection here.